darrow-labs/ClassActionPrediction/README.md

 ## Citations

-If you use HAT in your research, please cite:
+If you use our project in your research, please cite:

 [ClassActionPrediction: A Challenging Benchmark for Legal Judgment Prediction of Class Action Cases in the US](https://arxiv.org/abs/2211.00582).
 Gil Semo, Dor Bernsohn, Ben Hagag, Gila Hayat and Joel Niklaus.
 2022. arXiv:2211.00582.